aicell-lab/ddls-course/content/post/improve-your-prompt/index.md

 By incorporating these strategies, you'll be well on your way to mastering the art of self-directed learning and making the most of the tools at your disposal.

 Try this in your assignment 2, and let me know how it goes!

+*This blog post was created with the help of ChatGPT.*